HarshadNarayane/Gridx/How-to-show-widgets-in-gridx-cells?.md

 }
 </pre>

 This seems not very straightforward, I admit.
-So in gridx 1.2 a new method (callback) is introduced to make this job simpler:
+So in gridx 1.2 a new method (callback) named getCellWidgetConnects is introduced to make this job simpler:

 <pre>
 { id: 'progress', field: 'progress', name: 'Install Progress',